post-self/motes-played.post-self.ink/content/_index.md

 <img alt="Art by B. Root" src="/astolpho-color.png" style="filter: none">
 </figure>

-B. Root is a illustrator, 3d artist, and VR enthusiast living in the Pacific Northwest.
+B. Root is an illustrator, 3d artist, and VR enthusiast living in the Pacific Northwest.
 He is also a rather small lion.

 -----